awsdocs/amazon-fsx-lustre-user-guide/doc_source/managing-storage-capacity.md

 ### To increase storage capacity for a file system \(CLI\)<a name="increase-storage-cli"></a>

-To increase the storage capacity for an Amazon FSx for Lustre file system, use the AWS CLI command [update\-file\-system](https://docs.aws.amazon.com/cli/latest/reference/fsx/update-file-system.html)\.
+To increase the storage capacity for an FSx for Lustre file system, use the AWS CLI command [update\-file\-system](https://docs.aws.amazon.com/cli/latest/reference/fsx/update-file-system.html)\.
 Set the following parameters:
 + Set `--file-system-id` to the ID of the file system you are updating\.
 + Set `--storage-capacity` to an integer value that is the amount, in GiB, of the storage capacity increase\.
 For a persistent SSD or scratch 2 file system, this value must be in multiples of 2400\.
 For a persistent HDD file system, this value must be in multiples of 6000 for 12 MB/s/TiB file systems and multiples of 1800 for 40 MB/s/TiB file systems\.
 The new target value must be greater than the current storage capacity of the file system\.